digital-asset/daml-katacoda/fundamental-concepts/template-authorization/4_signatories.md

 Replace the last line with

 <pre class="file" data-target="clipboard">
-  submitMustFail bob $ create User with username = alice, following = []
+  submitMustFail bob $ createCmd User with username = alice, following = []
 </pre>

-and your scenario passes again.
+and your script passes again.

 Since every party on a Daml ledger is authenticated, and only the party that appears in the signatory field of a contract can create it, we can regard such a contract as signed by the